ACannamela/Realms/Omnibus.md

 Anyone can report harassment or abuse.
-If someone’s behavior towards you has violated your rights as a participant, or if you witness the same happening to someone else, immediately report the incident to the event’s EH.
+If someone’s behavior towards you has violated your rights as a participant, or if you witness the same happening to someone else, immediately report the incident to the EH.

 If you have reason to believe rules regarding the Code of Conduct may be violated at an event, you should notify the Event Holder prior to the event